-The C-NLOPB received 20 requests during the 2016-2017 reporting period, 11 more than the 2015-2016 reporting period and substantially less than the record-high of 40 requests received during the 2012-2013 reporting period.
-Over the past five years, the C-NLOPB has received on average 16 requests per year.
+The C-NLOPB received eight requests during the 2017-2018 reporting period, 12 less than the 2016-2017 reporting period and substantially less than the record-high of 40 requests received during the 2012-2013 reporting period.
+Over the past five years, the C-NLOPB has received on average 13 requests per year.

-The 2016-2017 reporting period saw two requests being received from Media, 17 from Business (Private Sector) and one from the Public.
+The 2017-2018 reporting period saw four requests being received from Media, three from Business (Private Sector) and one from academia.

-Of the 22 requests closed during the reporting period, four had information which was "All Disclosed", 16 had information "Disclosed in Part", and two had "No Records" relevant to the request.
-This reflects 91% of requests.
-The five year average indicates that 66% of requests result in records being "All Disclosed" or "Disclosed in Part."
+Of the five requests closed during the reporting period, four had information which was "Disclosed in Part", and one had "No Records" relevant to the request.
+This reflects 80% of requests.
+The five year average indicates that 80% of requests result in records being "All Disclosed" or "Disclosed in Part."

-One request is being carried to the next reporting period.
+Four requests are being carried to the next reporting period.

-The C-NLOPB responded to one "Informal Requests" during this reporting period.
+The C-NLOPB received two "Informal Requests" during this reporting period.

-Mandatory consultations regarding the disclosure of information provided by third parties and other government institutions were initiated in 16 of the 20 requests closed during the reporting period, which represents 73% of the requests.
+Mandatory consultations regarding the disclosure of information provided by third parties and other government institutions were initiated in four of the five requests closed during the reporting period, which represents 80% of the requests.

 During the reporting period, the C-NLOPB reviewed and commented on seven consultations from other Government Institutions.
-The five year average for consultation requests received is 11 per year.
+The five year average for consultation requests received is eight per year.
 The highest numbers of consultation requests were received in the 2012-2013 reporting period, where 23 were received.